 We wanted to get a general sense of what these toaster ovens were like to use, so our first test was our most basic: How well could we make toast with these machines?
 So we filled each oven to capacity with standard 4” x 4.5” slices of white bread and set them to medium shade.
-We were looking for an even color across all slices and no noticeably burnt or uncooked spots, and settings that were as accurate as they were easy to set.
+We were looking for an even color across all slices, no noticeably burnt or uncooked spots, and settings that were as accurate as they were easy to set.

 Unsurprisingly, the cheaper models generally come with cheaper settings.
 Three of our budget picks used timers to get the right shade — not inherently a problem, but the distance between the light and dark shades on the dial was often miniscule.
 On the Hamilton Beach Easy Reach Oven, there’s practically no space between the light and dark options, forcing us to keep an eye on our toast the entire time it was in the oven.
 The Hamilton Beach Toastation was top-loading, and used a shade dial like a conventional toaster.
-Unfortunately, the small heating coils were located near the top of the oven, so the bread came out very unevenly toasted, and hardly browned at all on the bottoms.
+Unfortunately, the small heating coils were located near the top of the oven, so the bread came out dark on the top two thirds and hardly browned at all on the bottoms.

 The toasters in our more expensive price categories turned out to be much easier to use.
 Their digital displays let us choose how dark we wanted our toast to be on a numerical scale (usually 1-7, with 1 being the lightest).
 Once that setting had been entered, the toasters automatically set the temperature and time.
-We found this setup to be simpler and more convenient than the budget options’ dials, which gave us some alarmingly burned toast until we had calibrated the settings better.
+We found this setup to be simpler and more convenient than the budget options’ dials.

 Then we reheated leftover pizza in our budget picks ovens to check for even heating.